isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Written Answer by Minister for Law K Shanmugam to PQ on Oversight of Admin Fees.md

 <b><u>Written Answer:</u></b>
 <br> {:start="1"}
-1.&nbsp; Mr Speaker, pawnbrokers and licensed moneylenders operate under different regulatory regimes.
+1.&nbsp; Pawnbrokers and licensed moneylenders operate under different regulatory regimes.
 They have different frameworks applicable to the regulation of administrative fees charged.

 {:start="2"}
 2.&nbsp; Pawnbrokers offering cashless payment methods to pawners may impose an administrative fee of up to $2 for each pawn ticket issued when a new pledge is made, or when the redemption period is extended.